Books written by the Saints

 - Imitation of Christ

 Most of the books are available on Amazon or from other book sellers.
 All links to saint books are from websites outside of Lifting Our Values in which we are not affiliated with.
 By creating these book links that in no way is meant to represent that Lifting Our Values is in approval or necessarily disapproval of any material on other web sites.
 The links are only intended to direct us to a free or paid source for such books.
 If the link expires simply search the web for the book title in “pdf” format and that will surely come up with other sources.
-Also, this isn’t necessarily a complete listing of any saints work, for example: St. Alphonosus authored 111 books.
+Also, this isn’t necessarily a complete listing of any saints work, as I said, for example: St. Alphonosus authored 111 books.
 These are the more popular works of the saints.

 Plus, no matter how many books we read, if we don’t amend our life out of love for God and grow into a saving faith, we will still be damned.
 We must change our life.

 “Of the making of many books there is no end, and in much study there is weariness for the flesh.
 The last word, when all is heard: Fear God and keep His commandments, for this is man’s all; because God will bring to judgment every work, with all its hidden qualities, whether good or bad” (Ecclesiasties 12:14).